 More severe asthma attacks can quickly progress from minor shortness of breath to a life-threatening situation.
 Symptoms that may indicate a serious or life-threatening condition that should be immediately evaluated in an emergency setting include:

-Fast heart rate
+- Fast heart rate

-Pale or bluish coloration of the lips or fingernails (cyanosis)
+- Pale or bluish coloration of the lips or fingernails (cyanosis)

-Severe difficulty breathing
+- Severe difficulty breathing

 What causes asthma?

-The exact cause of asthma is not known, but it likely involves a combination of genetic and environmental factors.
-When asthma is associated with allergies, the disease is referred to as allergic asthma or allergy-induced asthma.
+Substances that directly irritate the lining of the airways can also trigger asthma.
 Asthma caused by breathing irritating or toxic chemicals encountered on the job is called occupational asthma.
 Exercise-induced asthma is caused by rigorous physical activity.

 Symptoms of asthma are due to an oversensitivity and overreaction of the lungs to certain triggers, resulting in inflammation and swelling of the airways.

-Allergens, such as pollen, dust, mold, animal dander, cockroaches, and dust mites
+- Allergic reactions to allergens, such as pollen, dust, mold, animal dander, cockroaches, and dust mites

-Nonsteroidal anti-inflammatory drugs (NSAIDs)
+- Nonsteroidal anti-inflammatory drugs (NSAIDs)

-Sulfites found in certain foods, such as beer, wine and seafood
+- Sulfites found in certain foods, such as beer, wine and seafood

 What are the risk factors for asthma?